microsoft/PowerBI-visuals-MultiKPI/README.md

 You can see that one of the metric doesn't contain value for the latest date (08/05/2019).

-If tihs option is disabled the value of Metric 4 will be 0, because another option "Treat Empty/Missing Values As Zero" is enabled by default.
+If this option is disabled the value of Metric 4 will be 0, because another option "Treat Empty/Missing Values As Zero" is enabled by default.

 ![treat empty values as zero is enabled](./assets/TreatEmptyEnabled.PNG)